uwegeercken/artikel/README.md

 Users are categorized into three different roles:
 - Read User: This user has read access and cannot modify any data
 - Read and Write User: This user has read access and can execute create, update and delete operations.
 Additionally access to the shop, email and labels functionality is available.
-- Admin User: This user has access to special functionality, such as user management.
+- Admin User: This user has all privileges of the read/write user plus access to special functionality, such as user management.

 Note: Access to the home page and the about page is available to anyone.